Anto-dev360/winequality/README.md

 # 🍷 Wine Quality Prediction

-> First project with scikit-learn: predict the quality of a wine based on different physicochemical measurements.
+> Machine Learning project to predict the quality of wines (red & white) using various classification algorithms and exploratory data analysis (EDA).

 ## 📌 Description

-This project is a beginner-friendly machine learning model built with **scikit-learn** to predict the **quality of white wines**.
-It uses the **Wine Quality dataset** from UCI, available via **Kaggle**.

-The goal is to practice data preprocessing, model training, evaluation, and visualization.
+This project uses the **Wine Quality dataset** (from UCI/Kaggle) to build machine learning models that predict the **quality** of a wine based on its physicochemical characteristics.
+It is built using **Python**, **scikit-learn**, **pandas**, **matplotlib**, and **seaborn**.

+Key goals:

+- Practice data loading, cleaning, merging.
+- Conduct exploratory data analysis (EDA) with visualizations.
+- Compute skewness and kurtosis of features.
+- Perform bivariate analysis.
+- Train and evaluate multiple classifiers.

+Now supports both **red and white wines**, and includes modular code for better clarity and reusability.

 ## 📁 Dataset

 The dataset is publicly available on Kaggle:
 🔗 [Wine Quality Dataset – Kaggle](https://www.kaggle.com/datasets/brendan45774/wine-quality/)

-## 🧪 Features used
+## 🧪 Features

-Each record in the dataset represents a white wine sample, with the following features:
+Each sample represents a wine with the following features:

 - Fixed acidity
 - Volatile acidity